btechwala999/CalorieZen/README.md

-# NutriTrackPro
+# CalorieZen

-NutriTrackPro is a comprehensive nutrition and fitness tracking application that helps users monitor their diet, track workouts, and receive AI-powered insights about their health and fitness journey.
+CalorieZen is a comprehensive nutrition and fitness tracking application that helps users monitor their diet, track workouts, and receive AI-powered insights about their health and fitness journey.
 The application leverages Google's Gemini AI to provide personalized nutrition analysis and fitness recommendations.

 ## 🌟 Key Features

 - **AI-Powered Nutrition Analysis**: Powered by Google's Gemini AI, the app provides detailed nutritional insights and personalized recommendations based on your food diary.
-- **Fitness Assistant**: An intelligent chatbot powered by Gemini AI that offers personalized fitness advice, workout recommendations, and answers to your health-related questions.
+- **Fitness Assistant Chatbot**: An intelligent chatbot powered by Gemini AI that offers personalized fitness advice, workout recommendations, and answers to your health-related questions.
-- **Food Diary**: Track your daily food intake with detailed nutritional information.
+- **Food Diary**: Track your daily food intake with AI-assisted calorie estimation.
-- **Workout Tracking**: Log and monitor your exercise routines.
+- **Exercise Diary**: Log and monitor your workout routines.
-- **Progress Visualization**: View your fitness journey through interactive charts and graphs.
-- **Personalized Dashboard**: Get a comprehensive overview of your nutrition and fitness metrics.
+- **Interactive Dashboard**: View your nutrition summary, recent activities, and progress charts.
+- **Body Metrics Tracking**: Record and monitor your weight, height, BMI, and other body measurements.
+- **Calorie Calculator**: Calculate your daily calorie needs based on your metrics and activity level.
-- **Theme Support**: Choose between light and dark themes for optimal viewing experience.
+- **Customizable Themes**: Choose from multiple theme options for a personalized experience.

 ## 🚀 Getting Started